Enquire Now

 Breast Uplift Surgery (Mastopexy)

-Breast Uplift Surgery
+Considering Breast Uplift surgery?

-Your surgeon will remove some of the loose skin in the lower part of your breasts.
-This will tighten the skin from on the lower portion of your breast.
-Your nipple will be moved into a higher position to create a firmer shape and more "pert" profile.
-The operation will take between 1 and 2 hours to complete.
-You will require a general anaesthetic and an overnight stay in hospital.
-There are several different types of breast uplift (mastopexy).
-The best one for you depends on the position of your nipple and how much excess skin you have.
-This is a guide to the different types of breast uplift (mastopexy).
+During a mastopexy, your surgeon will remove some of the loose skin in the lower part of your breasts, tightening the skin in this area.
+Your nipple will be moved into a higher position to create a firmer shape and more ‘pert’ profile.
+The operation will take between 1 and 2 hours to complete and you will require a general anaesthetic may need an overnight stay in hospital.

 Crescent mastopexy